Welcome to the Premier Website for Professional Business Analysis

 • How do the outcomes under different actions compare to each other/

-Consider first in the next section, the familiar and least controversial term: cost savings.
+Consider first in the next section, the familiar and least controversial term: Cost Savings.

-Cost Savings Are Readily Readily Acceptable
+Cost Savings Are Readily Acceptable

 Most people readily accept cost savings as a legitimate "benefit" for cost-benefit studies or business case analyses, especially when they propose actions aiming to reduce costs.
 If, for instance, one plans to lower the electric bill for office lighting by switching to energy-saving LED bulbs, no one rejects the legitimacy of the cost savings benefit.